chrismerck/fubench/README.md

 # FUBench - Toy Benchmark from Fractal U Frontier LM Course Summer 2025

 ## Overview
-A comprehensive framework for evaluating language models' mathematical problem-solving abilities using dynamically generated problems with verified solutions.
+A toy framework for evaluating language models' mathematical problem-solving abilities using dynamically generated problems with verified solutions.
+The idea is to get a feel for what may have been used to RL DeepSeek R1.

 ## Features
 - **Dynamic Problem Generation**: Multiple problem classes with random parameters